The Long Dark: Survival mode

-Story mode
+Story mode (Wintermute)

-Unlike Survival mode, Story mode (also known as "Wintermute") is an episodic adventure game, with survival elements, and does not have a permadeath feature.
-In Wintermute, the player assumes the role of a crash-landed pilot struggling to survive after a geomagnetic storm and cannot freely travel across the game world, being restricted to certain geographic regions.
+Story mode (also known as "Wintermute") is an episodic adventure game, with survival elements, and does not have a permadeath feature.
+In Wintermute, the player switches between roles of a crash-landed pilot or his physician passenger as both struggle to survive after a geomagnetic storm and cannot freely travel across the game world, each being restricted to certain geographic regions.